Monarchy of the Netherlands: Temporary loss of royal authority

 These cases are both temporary (even if the monarch dies while not executing his office it still counts as temporary) and are described in detail in the constitution.
 A monarch can temporarily cease to reign for any reason.
 This can be at his own request or because the Council of Ministers deems the monarch unfit for office.
 Although there can be any reason for the monarch to cede royal authority or be removed from it, both monarch and council are deemed to act responsibly and not leave the execution of the office vacant unnecessarily.
-Both cases are intended to deal with emergency situations such as physical or mental inability to execute the office of monarch.
+Both cases are intended to deal with emergency situations such as physical or mental inability to execute the office of the monarch.

-In both cases an act of the joint States-General is needed to strip the monarch of authority.
+In both cases, an act of the joint States-General is needed to strip the monarch of authority.
 In the case of the monarch ceding royal authority, the required act is a law.
 In case of removal, it is a declaration by the States-General.
 Formally, both require the normal procedure for passing a new law in the Netherlands.
-The former case is signed into law by the monarch himself, the latter is not, so technically it is not a law (this is allowed explicitly in the constitution, since the monarch who is being stripped of his authority will probably not agree to signing the act of his removal, and—in the case of the States-General removing a monarch who has become unfit due to mental or physical incapacitation—may not be able to).
+The former case is signed into law by the monarch himself, the latter is not, so technically it is not a law (this is allowed explicitly in the Constitution since the monarch who is being stripped of his authority will probably not agree to sign the act of his removal, and—in the case of the States-General removing a monarch who has become unfit due to mental or physical incapacitation—may not be able to).

 Since neither ceding nor removal is permanent, neither triggers succession.
-Instead the States-General appoint a regent.
+Instead, the States-General appoint a regent.
 This must be the heir apparent if he or she is old enough.
 In order for the monarch to resume his duties, a law (which is signed by the regent) must be passed to that effect.
 The monarch resumes the throne the moment the law of his return is made public.